 An allergy to corn occurs when your immune system mistakes corn or a corn product for something that’s harmful.
-In response, it releases antibodies called immunoglobulin E to neutralize the allergen.
-The next time you eat corn, your body identifies it and signals the immune system to release histamine and other chemicals.
+In response, it releases antibodies called immunoglobulin E (IgE) to try to neutralize the allergen.
+Your body identifies the allergen and signals the immune system to release histamine and other chemicals.
 Allergy symptoms are caused by this reaction.

 Keep reading to learn how to detect a corn allergy.

-Allergic reactions to a particular food like corn can vary based on the individual.
-For some people, the reaction may be uncomfortable.
-For others, the reaction may be more severe and possibly life-threatening.
+Allergic reactions to a food like corn can vary.
+The reaction may be uncomfortable for some people.
+For others, the reaction may be more severe and even life-threatening.

-Symptoms may appear minutes or hours after consumption and can include:
+Symptoms usually appear within minutes or up to two hours after consuming corn or corn products, and can include:

 - tingling or itchiness in the mouth